Dining in Navarre

 Sailor’s Grill and Juana’s Pagodas

-If you’re looking for a funky little place to grab a bite to eat and maybe a cocktail to tonight one great place to check out while you are here is Juana’s Pagoda’s.
+If you’re looking for a funky little place to grab a bite to eat and maybe a cocktail, this is one great place to check out while you are here.
 This is one of the oldest beach bars in the area.
 They have a great view, good food, fun souvenir shop and beach volleyball if you feel like getting active.
-Join in on a game or watch from the sidelines.
 It’s the best place to enjoy a Golf Front sunset and their desserts, especially the cake, are some of the best around.

 Several Gulf Coast locations.
 Known for decent seafood at a reasonable price.
 The gumbo and crab cakes are great.